How To Help Australia's Bushfire Devastated Communities

 To donate to The Salvation Army Bushfire Disaster Appeal, go to salvationarmy.org.au, call 13 SALVOS (13 72 58) or donate at any Woolworths checkout.

-A number of other appeals to help people who are affected by the bushfires in both QLD and NSW are also taking donations.
+A number of other appeals to help people who are affected by the bushfires across Australia are also taking donations.

 NSW Rural Fire Service Brigades and Donations Fund

 Donors can support their local rural fire brigade with money helping fund training and emergency responses for people working across NSW.

 Information on donating money and gifts to the NSW RFS is available here.

 The Queensland government is using its fundraising platform GIVIT to encourage people to donate to help people impacted by fires.

 Donors can give both money and items to the appeal by heading to the GIVIT website and selecting the QLD Fires or NSW Fires tab.